nicolasH/frankensteins/readme.md

 >which they were set, his shrivelled complexion and straight black
 >lips."_ - Mary Shelley, '[Frankenstein][frank]'

-This software generates a static html blog from markdown compliant files.
+This software generates a static html site from markdown files.
 It is similar in aim to [jekyll][] and [hyde][], but with a smaller scope and much less elegance.

 It is entirely UNIX based.
 The current version uses [peg-multimarkdown][mmd] from Fletcher Peney.